Qrishna/pythonicnodejs/README.md

 print("descending:", sorteds(strings_array, "desc"), "\n")

 /** Logging with a timestamp */
 log("Wow! this is awesome.
-I can log whatever and whenever I want with a timstamp and no more console.log bullshit or some dumbass logging module") log("...and I can log some more ") log("...and more ... ") log("This is how it should work.
+I can log whatever and whenever I want with a timstamp and no more console.log or some logging module") log("...and I can log some more ") log("...and more ... ") log("This is how it should work.
 Learn it kids ")